Bruce Highway Upgrade – Caloundra Road to Sunshine Motorway

 North Coast District

 Maroochydore Queensland 4558

 Project industry news

-- 21 March 2016: Transport and Main Roads received tenders from Fulton/Hogan Seymour Whyte Joint Venture and The Infrastructure Group.
-The department has commenced its review of the tenders and expects to award the contract in mid-2016.
+- 21 March 2016: Transport and Main Roads received tenders from Fulton Hogan Seymour Whyte Joint Venture and The Infrastructure Group.

 - 4 November 2015: Transport and Main Roads announced the shortlisted tenderers for the double Early Contractor Involvement (dECI) process.
-Fulton Hogan/Seymour Whyte Joint Venture and The Infrastructure Group have been shortlisted to submit proposals for the detailed design and construction of the Bruce Highway Upgrade—Caloundra Road to Sunshine Motorway project.
-These contractors have until late March 2016 to prepare and present their offer, with an award of contract expected in mid-2016.
+Fulton Hogan Seymour Whyte Joint Venture and The Infrastructure Group were shortlisted to submit proposals for the detailed design and construction of the Bruce Highway Upgrade—Caloundra Road to Sunshine Motorway.

-- 3 September 2015: Transport and Main Roads held a specific project industry briefing where the Expression of Interest for the double Early Contractor Involvement (dECI) process commenced.
-View the Caloundra Road Interchange to Sunshine Motorway: project briefing.
+- 3 September 2015: Transport and Main Roads held a specific project industry briefing where the Expression of Interest for the double Early Contractor Involvement process commenced.

 Environmental news and meetings